Pt-induced nanowires on Ge(001): a DFT study: Results

-Because both the Ge NW on the $\gamma_{as}^{\star}$ surface and on the $\gamma_{as}^{\star}$ surface with $1$ sunken Pt atom in the trough per surface cell show good agreement with the experiment, and we want the Pt content to be as low as possible, a system with only $1$ sunken Pt atom per $2$ unit cells was examined (shown in Fig. \ref{fig:12b4as_ptL3_p2c025_nwge}).
-After relaxation of this $4\times4$ surface cell a formation energy $E_{\mathrm{f}}=-2.914$ eV per surface unit was found and an adsorption energy per NW atom of $-0.710$ eV, in both cases roughly the average of the 2 systems.
-There is however one important improvement over the smaller structures, the observed NW are double peaked and the two peaks are of a different height (fig. \ref{fig:11stm_b4as_ptL3_p2cX_GeNW}e) at negative simulated bias.
-The calculated empty state images in Fig. \ref{fig:11stm_b4as_ptL3_p2cX_GeNW}f on the other hand shows the single peak image as observed in the experiment.
+Because both the Ge NW on the $\gamma_{as}^{\star}$-surface and on the $\gamma_{as}^{\star}$-surface with one sunken Pt atom in the trough per surface cell show good agreement with experiment, and we want the Pt content to be as low as possible, a system with only one sunken Pt atom per two unit cells is examined (shown in Fig.~\ref{fig:12b4as_ptL3_p2c025_nwge}).
+After relaxation of this $4\times4$ surface cell a formation energy $E_{\mathrm{f}}=-2.914$ eV per surface unit was found and an adsorption energy per NW atom of $-0.710$ eV, in both cases roughly the average of Ge NW on the $\gamma_{as}^{\star}$-surface and on the $\gamma_{as}^{\star}$-surface with one sunken Pt atom in the trough per unit cell.
+There is however one important improvement over the smaller structures, the observed NW are double peaked and the two peaks are of a different height (Fig.~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}e) at negative simulated bias.
+The calculated empty state images in Fig.~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}f on the other hand shows the single peak image as observed in the experiment.
 In low temperature STM experiments the NWs in the NW-patches were observed to have a $4\times1$ periodicity along the NW.
-This periodicity however was absent for solitary NWs and the NWs at the edge of a NW-patch.
-The presence of this $4\times1$ periodicity was linked to the possible presence of a Peierls instability.\cite{Houselt:ss08} In the next paragraph we will go into further detail about this.
-At this point structures with up to one full monolayer of Pt incorporated have been examined and the results indicate a steady shift toward the formation of a platinumgermanide around the trough region.
-Further increase of the Pt content will only move further into that direction, increasing the overall stability of the system, but also moving away from the NW arrays.

-In the natural flow of iteratively build models, two concerns have not yet been addressed: 1) Would it be possible to remove some of the Pt atoms in the top layer while maintaining good agreement with the experiment in light of reducing the necessary gradient in the Pt density?
-2) Could/should more Pt be located at the bottom of the empty trough lined with Ge atoms?
+This periodicity however is absent for solitary NWs and the NWs at the edge of a NW-patch.
+The presence of this $4\times1$ periodicity was linked to the possible presence of a Peierls instability.\cite{Houselt:ss08} In Sec.~\ref{sc:discussion} we will show that this geometry models the NWs in NW arrays, and we refer the reader to that section for further details.
+At this point structures with up to one full ML of Pt incorporated have been examined and the results indicate a steady increase toward the formation of a platinum-germanide around the trough region.
+Further increase of the Pt content will only move further into that direction, increasing the overall stability of the system, but also moving away from the NW arrays, \textit{i.e.}\ the calculated STM images start to diverge from the experimental STM images.\\ \ \\ As alternatives to increasing the Pt density in the Pt lined troughs, we consider the following ideas: Would it be possible to remove some of the Pt atoms in the top layer while maintaining good agreement with the experiment in light of reducing the necessary gradient in the Pt density?
+Could/should more Pt be located at the bottom of the empty trough lined with Ge atoms?